Mandatory Reporter

 • Respect the child’s need for confidentiality; do not discuss the abuse with anyone other than those required by the school and the law.

-Thank you for taking the time to complete this important training.
+Thank you for reviewing this important information.
 If you suspect or become aware of abuse, immediately contact the appropriate principal.
 In the event that a principal is not available, please contact the Headmaster, Colin Creel.

 Please complete the Acknowledgement of Understanding below to certify electronically that you have read this document and that you understand the signs of abuse and the reporting protocol.